OdiiinFR/MyDefender/README.md

 EN :

-Welcome on our repository of MyDefender's project !
+Welcome to our repository of the MyDefender project !

 The principle of the project was to recreate a "Tower Defence" game using the CSFML graphic library.

-We chose the theme of the war in Ukraine (before Russia entered their territory).
-But we stayed in a semi-fantasy universe.
+We were inspired by current world events (the war between Russia and Ukraine) while remaining in a semi-fantasy universe.

-When the game is launched, an animation is present with a button to pass.
+When the game is launched, an animation start and can be skipped.

-The game is composed of a main menu with buttons directing to the level choice, the scoreboard, the settings menu, and the exit button.
+The game is made of a main menu with buttons directing to the level choice, the scoreboard, the settings menu, and the exit button.

-Our buttons have 3 states: normal, when the mouse is on the button, when the button is clicked. (and when the button is already selected)
+Our buttons have 3 states: idle, hover, clicked.

-The settings menu:
+On the settings menu:

    - You can choose your screen resolution.
-   - Two sliders to set the sound and the music.
+   - There are two sliders to set the sound and the music.
-   - Two configurable buttons for the inventory and in-game purchase menu.
+   - There are two configurable buttons for the inventory and in-game purchase menu.
-   - The choice of your refresh rate.
+   - You can choose your refresh rate.

-All this with a back button or by pressing ESC to return to the main menu.
+You can also press the ESC key or Back button to return to the main menu.

-Scoreboard:
+On the scoreboard:

-Displaying the top 5 scores for each level.
+   - The top 5 scores are displayed for each level.

-Back button or ESC again to go back.
+   - Pressing the Back button or ESC key allows one to go back as well.

-The level selection menu consists of 4 buttons (1 per level), below each button is an icon representing the level.
+The level selection menu consists of 4 buttons (1 per level).
+Below each button is an icon representing the level.

 When a level is selected, the icon is circled in red and the button is in its selected state.

 There are 4 levels, the first one is called tutorial because it has few towers and the wave of enemies is simplified.
-The second and the third are an evolution of difficulties to allow the user to discover all the features.
-The last one is the final level with a very high difficulty with a final boss.
+The second and the third have an evolutive difficulty to allow the user to discover all of the features.
+The last one is the final level with a very high difficulty as well as a final boss.

 You must then click on the play button to start a game.

-In order to place towers, you must first buy them in the purchase menu.
-Then place them by drag and drop on the map at the displayed locations.
-A collision circle appears to inform you of the tower's area of effect.
-There are 4 types of towers with different speeds and damage.
-They all have 4 levels, to move from one level to another, just click on the tower when a green arrow icon appears.
+In order to place towers, you must first buy them in the purchase menu and then place them by dragging and dropping on the map at the displayed locations.
+A collision circle is displayed to inform you of the tower's area of effect.
+Of course, there are 4 types of towers with different speeds and power level.
+It is possible to upgrade them 3 times.
+To upgrade a tower, just click on the tower when a green arrow icon appears.

-There are also two skill trees to improve the towers or to reduce the enemies.
-The purchase of the lower part can only be done if the upper part is already purchased.
+There are also two skill trees to improve the towers or to reduce the number of enemies.
+The purchase of the lower tier can only be done if the upper tier is already purchased.

 Enemies appear in waves.
 There are 4 different types of enemies with different damage.